 Pull the out of the argument:

-This is the same sinusoid as , just evaluated at a shifted time .
-A positive shifts the waveform earlier (it leads — the peak arrives sooner by seconds); a negative shifts it later (it lags).
-So phase is nothing more than a time offset, expressed as an angle so it is independent of the particular frequency.
-Two sinusoids with identical and but different are time-shifted copies of one another — same shape, same size, same pitch, just slid along the time axis.
+Same sinusoid as , evaluated at a shifted time .
+A positive shifts the waveform earlier (it leads, peak arrives sooner by seconds); a negative shifts it later (it lags).
+So phase is just a time offset expressed as an angle, which makes it independent of the particular frequency.
+Two sinusoids with identical and but different are time-shifted copies of one another: same shape, same size, same pitch, slid along the time axis.

 Phase in is the time position within a cycle; a cosine is a sine shifted by .